mozilla/deepspeech-playbook/SCORER.md

  52 -rw-r--r-- 1 root root  51178 Feb 24 08:05 vocab-500000.txt
 ```

-#### Using the scorer file in training
+#### Using the scorer file in model training

-You now have your own scorer file that can be used in training using the `--scorer` parameter.
+You now have your own scorer file that can be used during the model training process using the `--scorer` parameter.

 For example: